firavoyage/blogging/readme.md

 > _忘 我 思 考_

-- a developer, writer, wikipedian
+- a developer, content creator, wikipedian
 - grew up in shanghai
 - on the internet since 2019, which is my actual "home town"
-- live in the bay area
-- working on voyage project

 ## desiderata